SpookedDoor/Andrew-Discord-Bot/README.md

 It features nonsensical messages that sent at random intervals, peak slash commands, image descriptions, and hell, it's even got a LLM!

 And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (Note: Bot isn't included with the main package.
-It's a separate thing.)
+It's purely a optional, separate project.)

 ------------------------------------------------------------------------------
 # REQUIREMENTS FOR THE FEW THAT NEED IT